adayoung/sage/docs/source/quickstart.rst

         # exits now is ['north', 'east', 'south', 'west', 'up (open door)', 'down', 'out']

 Notice that the `trigger` object already had the regular expression groups for you.
-Now lets reformat this information in a better way with some color.
+Now let's reformat this information in a better way with some color.
 Add :py:mod:`~sage.ansi` to your imports: ::

     from sage import echo, triggers, ansi